-The bad guys have taken over the beautiful kingdom and it’s now in chaos.
+The baddies have taken over the beautiful kingdom and it’s now in chaos.
 You have to save them — and quickly!
 Work together to guide the brave Knight as they roll through a turbulent adventure lined with twists, traps, baddies, and…dynamite?

 Slide Quest is a cooperative board game for one to four players with each controlling a lever.
 That’s right, a lever.